Topological expansion of unitary integrals and maps: The multimatrix case

 We will now deduce from the relations obtained in Section \ref{sec:induction} similar relations in the multimatrix case. \begin{prop} Let $\bm{P} = (P_{1}, \ldots, P_{l}) \in (\wordsA_{n})^{l}$, $i\in[n]$ and $g \geq 1$.

 If $\frac{1}{2}\deg_{i} \bm{P} \geq 2$, then we have the equation

 Here $\partial_{i}$ and $\D_{i}$ are the non-commutative and cyclic derivative with respect to $u_{i}$, for $i \in [n]$. \end{prop} This Proposition is proved as in Section \ref{sec:induction}.
 If no polynomial of $\bm{P}$ contains a $u_{i}$ then the equation is trivial.

-Thus we can assume by symmetry that $\deg_{i} P_{l} \geq 1$.
+Thus, we can assume by symmetry that $\deg_{i} P_{l} \geq 1$.
 We cut the maps from the sum $\W_{0, l}^{(g), N}(\bm{P})$ as in Section \ref{sec:cut_maps}.
 Notice that in this construction, we only modify edges of the color $i$ so we can use the exact same arguments.
 We thus obtain the wanted equation.